glennsantos/senior-developer-roadmap/leadership/ethical-leadership.md

 #### 🤚 Honesty
  * Commit to present facts as they are
  * Play fair with competitors
- * Communicate honestly with others.
+ * Communicate honestly with others

 #### ⚖️ Justice
  * Treat everyone equally